Use of drugs in warfare: Fenethylline

+Fenetylline (INN), also known as fenethylline (BAN, USAN), is a codrug of amphetamine and theophylline that was marketed for use as a psychostimulant.
+The brand name "Captagon" is often used generically to describe illicitly produced fenetylline.
-Fenethylline (trade name Captagon) is used by ISIS in combat and smuggled for financing activities.

-The drug has played a role in the Syrian civil war.
-The production and sale of fenethylline generated large revenues which were likely used to fund the purchase of weapons, and fenethylline is used as a stimulant by combatants.
+Fenethylline is used by ISIS in combat and smuggled for financing activities, and the drug has played a role in the Syrian civil war.
+The production and sale of Captagon have generated large revenues which were likely used to fund the purchase of weapons, and the drug is used itself as a stimulant by combatants.
 Poverty and international sanctions that limit legal exports are contributing factors.

-In May 2021, The Guardian described the effects of fenethylline production in Syria on the economy as "a dirty business that is creating a near-narco-state".
+In May 2021, in an article published by The Guardian, Martin Chulov described the effects of fenethylline production in Syria on the economy as "a dirty business that is creating a near-narco-state".

-Based on 2023 estimates, about 80% of Captagon was produced in Syria and exported from the port of Latakia with the assistance of the Syrian government under the command of Maher al-Assad.
-Estimates suggest that the Captagon trade market ranged from $5.7 billion to $57 billion.

 Since the fall of the Assad regime in 2024 the new Syrian transitional government has ordered the cessation of the drug trade, and production has reportedly been reduced by 90%.